Jimjammed/short-film/README.md

 This reinforces the importance of creating content that satisfies both critics and general audiences.

-Visual Insights and Genre Trends
+Visual Insights and Genre Trends:

 We leveraged Tableau to create interactive visuals.
 Key findings:
 •	Animated films consistently performed well across ratings and revenue.